31-DM/31-DM/README.md

 # Dev Misra

 ## About Me
-I am an MBA candidate at the Cornell SC Johnson College of Business, specializing in strategy and consulting.
+I am an MBA candidate at the Cornell SC Johnson College of Business, specializing in strategy.
 With a background in business analytics, data strategy, and technology consulting, I apply data-driven methodologies to optimize decision-making, improve operational efficiency, and drive business transformation.

 Previously, I worked at KPMG as a consultant in their Digital Lighthouse group, where I led cross-functional initiatives in **tech strategy, digital transformation, post-merger integration, and business process optimization** for clients in **telecom, finance, healthcare, and energy**.
 My expertise lies at the intersection of **business analytics, technology integration, and strategic problem-solving**.